Artist Statement:

 Bio:

-Anastessia Bettas is celebrating her 10th anniversary this year as an awarding winning professional visual artist.
-She is known for her signature grid motif paintings and has exhibited in over fifty juried exhibitions in Canada and the USA.
+Anastessia Bettas is celebrating her 10th anniversary as an awarding winning, academically trained professional visual artist born and raised in Canada.
+She is known for her signature grid motif paintings and has exhibited in over sixty juried exhibitions in Canada and the USA.
 Her paintings can be found in private collections in North America and Europe.
 Bettas is represented by the Petroff Gallery in Toronto, ON and Galerie St. Laurent + Hill in Ottawa, ON.
-Her work was featured in the December 2022 Issue of Encaustic Arts Magazine with readership in 42 countries; the John B. Aird's national survey of Canadian contemporary art "Painting 2020"; the Elaine Fleck Contemporary Art magazine as an emerging artist to watch; the prestigious Latcham Gallery’s Annual Juried Exhibition and Bettas' “District” painting is in the permanent collection in the Museum of Encaustic Art in Santa Fe, New Mexico.
-She is an expert in the use of encaustic paint having over 20 years' experience; has lectured on the topic and given workshops.
+Her work was featured in the December 2022 Issue of Encaustic Arts Magazine with readership in 42 countries; the John B. Aird's national survey of Canadian contemporary art "Painting 2020"; the Elaine Fleck Contemporary Art magazine as an emerging artist to watch; Adam Sandler's 2023 movie "You Are So Not Invited to My Bat Mitzvah."
+Bettas' “District” painting is in the permanent collection in the Museum of Encaustic Art in Santa Fe, New Mexico.
+She is a master in use of encaustic paint having over 20 years' experience; has lectured on the topic and given workshops.
+She started her career painting life size encaustic portraits.
 She has also curated several exhibitions at the Propeller Gallery (see CV).